|Aktivitets nivå :||Kultur & Tema reiser (standard) - Natur og dyrereiser|

 Today we do a sightseeing tour of Fort Cochin and Mattancherry, where most of the historic buildings are located in amongst the narrow streets.
 The Portuguese Vasco de Gama landed here in 1498 and began trading with the Raja of Cochin.
 The Mattancherry Palace was built by the Portuguese in the mid 1500's and then was largely rebuilt by its second occupants, the Dutch.
 Built in traditional Kerala style the wooden architecture and wall paintings of scenes from the Ramayana are still well preserved.
 Jewish settlers first arrived in Cochin in 587BC and a synagogue dating from the late 1500's still stands in Fort Cochin.
 Although now there are only about half a dozen Jewish families, the synagogue is a real gem and the individual hand painted 18th century blue ceramic Cantonese floor tiles are evidence of past trading with China.
 St Francis Church is where Vasco de Gama died in 1524 and the building reflects the new European influence in the area.
 The Santa Cruz Cathedral is close by and was originally used as a warehouse by the British.
 The Chinese fishing nets line the entrance to the harbour and were introduced by the Chinese in the late 14th century.
-There is also time to wander round the tiny back streets of Jew Town hunting for souvenirs in the many antique shops and warehouses. *Comfortable Hotel*
+There is time to wander round the tiny back streets of Jew Town hunting for souvenirs in the many antique shops and warehouses.
+There is the option to join a sunset cruise at Fort Cochin too. *Standard Hotel*

 After breakfast we drive away from the coastal plain to Munnar set amongst Kerala's highest mountains that form a jagged line due east of Cochin.
 The drive is 160km and should take approximately 5-6 hours.
 Munnar is a beautiful hill station on the Western Ghats at about 1600m above sea level.
 It was once a summer resort of the British Government in South India.
 The town is situated at the confluence of the three mountain streams (Mudrapauzha, Naliathanii and Kundala) and is surrounded by lakes, reservoirs, forests and several tea estates.
 Anamudi (2695m), the highest peak in South India dominates the skyline and the many smaller peaks are a walker's paradise. *Standard Hotel*